idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 #### `dbId`

-This concept is very internal to the idOS nodes, and the right value gets automatically disovered during initialization.
+This concept is very internal to the idOS nodes, and the right value gets automatically discovered during initialization.

 Unless you know what you're doing (e.g., deploying a new idOS network with a Kwil schema that's not called `idos`), omit this field.